Libensemble/libensemble/docs/FAQ.rst

 Not enough processors per worker to honour arguments
 ----------------------------------------------------

-**"libensemble.resources.ResourcesException: Not enough processors per worker to honour arguments."**
+**libensemble.resources.ResourcesException: Not enough processors per worker to honour arguments.**

 This is likely when using the job_controller, when there are not enough cores/nodes available to launch jobs.
 This can be disabled if you want